-As your representative in Congress, I’ll always fight for Iowans to have good jobs with fair wages they can rely on to support their families.
+As your representative in Congress, I’ll always fight for Iowans to have good jobs with fair wages to support their families.
 We need to ensure that we’ve created the conditions for businesses to succeed here in Eastern Iowa, and that we’re constantly searching for opportunities to bring investment into our region.
 Too many of our communities have been left behind as our national economy changes.
 We need forward-thinking leadership that will position our region to preserve the jobs we have now and attract the jobs of the future.

 Improving Our Infrastructure to Support Jobs

 We must invest in our deteriorating and underfunded infrastructure in Eastern Iowa to support entrepreneurs and create jobs.
 The majority of our roadways were built 50 to 60 years ago with few updates since then, and have received only a C- rating from the American Society of Civil Engineers1.
 Our bridges received a D+ grade, with one in five Iowa bridges considered structurally deficient2.
 Failing infrastructure makes it harder for goods and services to reach consumers, which hurts Iowa farmers and small business owners.

 A number of the levees protecting us from dangerous floods fail to meet FEMA guidelines and, due to a lack of funding and available staff, only about 10% of Iowa dams are regularly inspected.
 We must continue to construct and repair our flood prevention infrastructure, including funding and building the full Cedar River Flood Control system to protect residents and businesses.